 Dr Emerson attended a rural school before continuing on to Leamington High School.
 After graduation from high school, he attended the Windsor Model School and obtained his teaching certificate.
 Dr. Emerson taught school for a number of years and he was the Principal at the Mount Carmel Public School.
 In early 1905 Dr. Emerson had an office job at the Standard Oil Company but by the fall of that year he started his university medical training.

-Dr. and Mrs. Emerson were residing in Comber, where Dr. Emerson established his medical practice.
-They were the parents of 2 sons, Donald and Lister.
+Dr. and Mrs. Emerson had 2 sons; Donald Garfield Emerson was born in Essex County on the 23rd of August, 1913 and Garnet Lister Emerson was born on the 22nd of June, 1917.
 Comber is approximately 12 km. west of Tilbury.
-Dr. Emerson routinely saw patients in Kent County as evidenced by numerous birth and death records.
+Dr. Emerson routinely saw patients in Chatham-Kent as evidenced by his signature on numerous birth and death records.

-Mrs. Emerson died in 1956.
-Dr. Emerson died in 1964.
-They were buried at McDowell Cemetery in Comber.
+Mrs. Emerson died at her residence in Comber on the 1st of February, 1956.
+Dr. Emerson died at Hotel-Dieu Hospital in Windsor on the 4th of June, 1964.
+Dr. and Mrs. Emerson were buried at McDowell Cemetery in Comber.

 *Dr. Emerson’s sons are also buried at the McDowell Cemetery.